Buka-Xing/CMIM-AIGIQA/README.md

 # CMIM-AIGIQA: the Cycle Mutual Information Maximization for AI-Generated Image Quality Assessment

+The official code reporsority for CMIM-AIGIQA: the Cycle Mutual Information Maximization for AI-Generated Image Quality Assessment, which is accepted by ECCV 2026.

 > **ECCV 2026** | [Paper](#) | [Supplementary](#)

 ---------------